 To stop childhood bullying, it helps to first understand the extent of the problem.
 A recent meta-analysis derived estimates by combining results from 80 studies across multiple countries.
-These studies included youth ages 12 to 18 and inquired about both in-person bullying and cyberbullying.
-Among these youth, 34.5% reported perpetrating in-person by bullying and cyberbullying.
-Among these youth, 34.5% reported perpetrating in-person bullying and 15.5% reported perpetrating cyberbullying.
-Meanwhile, 36.0% reported being victims of in-person bullying and 15.2% reported being victims of cyberbullying.
-While rates of in-person bullying were slightly more than double those of cyberbullying, the two types were strongly correlated, leading the study's authors to conclude that in-person bullying and cyberbullying were in essence just different ways of enacting similar behaviours.
+These studies included youth ages 12 to 18 and inquired about both in-person bullying and cyberbullying.6 Among these youth, 34.5% reported perpetrating in-person bullying and 15.5% reported perpetrating cyberbullying.
+Meanwhile, 36.0% reported being victims of in-person bullying and 15.2% reported being victims of cyberbullying.6 While rates of in-person bullying were slightly more than double those of cyberbullying, the two types were strongly correlated, leading the study's authors to conclude that in-person bullying and cyberbullying were in essence just different ways of enacting similar behaviours.